007revad/Synology_DSM_reinstall/README.md

 If you need to re-install the same DSM version this is much easier than resetting the Synology.

+1. Download the same DSM version from Synology.
+2. Run this script via SSH or from <a href=how_to_run_from_scheduleer.md/>Task Scheduler</a>.
+3. Go to "Control Panel > Update & Restore > Manual DSM Update".
+4. Browse to the DSM .pat file you downloaded in step 1 and click Open then OK.

 ## Download the script

 See <a href=images/how_to_download_generic.png/>How to download the script</a> for the easiest way to download the script.

 ## How to run the script

+### Scheduling the script in Synology's Task Scheduler

+See <a href=how_to_run_from_scheduleer.md/>How to run a script in Synology Task Scheduler</a>

 ### Running the script via SSH